cellsjs/piscosour/docs/developers/guides/04-stages.md

 };
 ```

-And the stages of a [step](./02-steps.md) are used to:
+And the stages of a [step](./02-steps.md) by default are:

 1. `check`: check if all you need to execute this [step](./02-steps.md) exists.
 1. `config`: config the [step](./02-steps.md) to run.
 1. `run`: run main execution of the [step](./02-steps.md).
 1. `prove`: check if the [step](./02-steps.md) has run ok.
-1. `notify`: notify the end of the shot to someone or something.
+1. `notify`: notify the end of the step to someone or something.
 1. `emit`: emit the result of the [step](./02-steps.md) to other steps.
 Allow communication between steps.

 ## Promises